tahiat/specimin/README.md

 # Input/output examples

-The following examples illustrate the kinds of programs that Specimin produces.
+The following examples illustrate the kinds of programs that SpecSlice produces.

 ## A very simple example